Hanbok: Jeokui

-Cheolique
+Cheollik

+Cheollik (철릭) was a Korean adaptation of the Mongol tunic Terlig.
+The first recorded reference to the Terlig in Korea dates to the 15th century during the Joseon period.
+They were described as presents from the Ming dynasty or as military uniforms.
+A Joseon publication of a Goryeo period song Jeongseokga in the Akjang Gasa used the term Telik, referring to an officer's uniform.
+However, in surviving Goryeo literary sources, there is no reference to a term for clothing similar to Terlig in sound.
+Due to Mongol influence, some Korean vocabulary including official titles, falconry, and military terms originated in the Mongol language.

+The garment is presumed to have been worn from the mid-Goryeo period.
+By the early Joseon dynasty, it had already been adopted by various social strata for diverse functions, and it became widely popularized by the mid-Joseon period.
+While its applications changed thereafter, its most prevalent use until the end of the dynasty was as gongbok (official robes) for military officers and as siwibok (a uniform for royal escorts) during excursions outside the palace.

-Cheolique (Alt.
-Cheolick or Cheollik) (Hangul: 철릭) was a Korean adaptation of the Mongol tunic, imported in the late 1200s during the Goryeo dynasty.
-Cheolique, unlike other forms of Korean clothing, is an amalgamation of a blouse with a kilt into a single item of clothing.
+The cheollik, unlike other forms of Korean clothing, is an amalgamation of a blouse with a kilt into a single item of clothing.
 The flexibility of the clothing allowed easy horsemanship and archery.
 During the Joseon dynasty, they continued to be worn by the king, and military officials for such activities.
 It was usually worn as a military uniform, but by the end of the Joseon dynasty, it had begun to be worn in more casual situations.
-A unique characteristic allowed the detachment of the Cheolique's sleeves which could be used as a bandage if the wearer was injured in combat.
+A unique characteristic allowed the detachment of the cheollik's sleeves which could be used as a bandage if the wearer was injured in combat.